-Section 8A of the Local Government Act 1993 requires that all decision making by councils should consider the principles of ecologically sustainable development, including the precautionary principle.
-Management decisions will be guided by "careful evaluation to avoid, wherever practicable, serious or irreversible damage to the environment, and an assessment of the risk-weighted consequences of various options."
+Section 8A of the Local Government Act 1993 requires that all decision making by councils should consider the principles of ecologically sustainable development.
+One of the key ecologically sustainable development principles is the precautionary principle.
+As such, management decisions will be guided by "careful evaluation to avoid, wherever practicable, serious or irreversible damage to the environment, and an assessment of the risk-weighted consequences of various options" (Section 6(2) of the NSW Protection of the Environment Administration Act 1991).